-A: NCQMA schedule: http://ncqma.com/schedule/, If the location on the schedule lists a different location for that date (Nashville, TN; Braselton, GA; etc) then there is no race at NCQMA that weekend.
+A: NCQMA schedule: If the location on the schedule lists a different location for that date (Nashville, TN; Cummings, GA; etc) then there is no race at NCQMA that weekend.
 Many of our members will be traveling to the races at those other tracks on those dates for our Regional Series races.
 You can travel and race, practice at NCQMA, or just take a break that day!